Rosatom: Small reactors and floating nuclear plants

 Rosatom has practical experience operating small reactors in the Far North, including the four EGP-6 reactor-equipped power units of Bilibino NPP.
 In 2019, the floating nuclear power plant Akademik Lomonosov, equipped with two KLT-40 reactors, was connected to the grid in the Russian town of Pevek.
 Akademic Lomonosov has an electric power capacity of 70 MW and a thermal power capacity of 50 Gcal/h.
 Rosatom's new floating nuclear power plant projects will be equipped with RITM-200 reactors, which are used in Project 22220 icebreakers.
 Rosatom also has ground-based small nuclear power plant projects equipped with RITM-200 reactors.
 In November 2020, Rosatom announced plans to place a land-based RITM-200 SMR in the isolated town of Ust-Kuyga, Yakutia.
 In early August 2021, the Russian nuclear regulator granted a license to Rusatom Overseas JSC, allowing the company to build nuclear installations at nuclear power plants within the framework of the project in Yakutia.

 Rosatom offers land, water, and submarine versions of the small modular reactor “Shelf” for consumers in the ≤ 10 MW power range.
 The company also developed the SVBR-100 lead-bismuth fast reactor for consumers in the ≤ 100 MW power range, though the latter project is currently frozen.
+As of 2023, the State Corporation Rosatom approved the technical design of the reactor unit and began manufacturing equipment for a land-based small nuclear power plant with a RITM-200N reactor, planned for construction in Yakutia.